cometbft/cometbft/docs/rfc/rfc-105-non-det-process-proposal.md

 Finally, we explained how to modify the Tendermint consensus algorithm, implemented in CometBFT, to guarantee the consensus _termination_ property for applications that fulfill the new property.

+In this document, we have not formally proven that the changes we made to the algorithm, combined with an application fulfilling weak validity, guarantee consensus properties replacing _validity_ by _weak validity_.
+We plan to do this as an extension to this RFC.

-In this document, we have not tackled the problem of applications that cannot fulfill coherence and determinism properties that refer to vote extensions in the ABCI 2.0 specification.
+Additionally, we have not tackled the problem of applications that cannot fulfill coherence and determinism properties that refer to vote extensions in the ABCI 2.0 specification.
 We leave this as future work.

 ## References